-2. The undertaking carries out, funds or has exposures to construction and safe operation of new nuclear installations to produce electricity or process heat, including for the purposes of district heating or industrial processes such as hydrogen production, as well as their safety upgrades, using best available technologies.
+- The undertaking carries out, funds or has exposures to research, development, demonstr innovative electricity generation facilities that produce energy from nuclear processes wi the fuel cycle. - 2.
+The undertaking carries out, funds or has exposures to construction and safe operation of installations to produce electricity or process heat, including for the purposes of district h processes such as hydrogen production, as well as their safety upgrades, using best availables. - 3.
+The undertaking carries out, funds or has exposures to safe operation of existing nuclear i electricity or process heat, including for the purposes of district heating or industrial proc production from nuclear energy, as well as their safety upgrades.